anthoak13/HiRAEVT/README.md

 $ make install
 ````
 The binary file bin/HiRAEVTUnpacker.exe is generated in the compilation.
+### Compile the Code on NSCL ember or seaside
+The code can be independently compiled on the NSCL clusters emeber or seaside.
 ### Configure the program
 The program can run over different experimental configurations (DAQ, detectors, ...) without be re-compiled.
 All the information needed can be configured from the file "config/RIBbit2.conf".
 This is the only file that the user has to change to configure the program.
 In the special language used to read the file, the character '\*' is used to provide a comment.
 Following a detailed list of the fields to configure:
 * set HiRAEVT_DIR : this command sets the directory of the RIBbit2 installation